FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 TrajectoryJ instruction
 -------------------------

-Click the "TrajectoryJ" command node to enter the node graph editing interface
+Click the "TrajectoryJ" command node to enter the node graph editing interface.

 In this command, the user first needs to have a recorded trajectory, and the trajectory file can be imported in advance in the teaching program interface.
 The trajectory command and trajectory J command are suitable for the general interface of the camera directly giving the trajectory.
 When there is a discrete trajectory point file in a fixed format, it can be imported into the system to make the robot move according to the trajectory of the imported file.